DomBurke23/CSharp_Practice/README.md

 methods - A method is a reusable set of instructions that perform a specific task.

 method overloading -  is useful if you want the same method to have different behavior based on its inputs.

+expression-bodied definitions and lambda expressions.
+“These are shortcuts for defining methods!” expression-bodied definitions can only be used when a method contains one expression.